Money

 - Your first filing flagged issues you do not understand

 Steuerberater fees are regulated by the Steuerberatergebührenverordnung.
 A simple employee filing runs €200 to €500.
 Complex filings with DTAA and foreign assets can hit €1,000+.
+That fee is itself a Sonderausgabe and can be deducted next year.

 The filing timeline

-- Tax year = calendar year
+- Tax year = calendar year (January to December)

 - Refund arrives 6 to 12 weeks after Finanzamt processes your filing